flowcommerce/docker/README.md

 ## play

-templates/play/Dockerfile defines a base image that we can use when building our play applications.
+[templates/play/Dockerfile](templates/play/Dockerfile) defines a base image that we can use when building our play applications.

-    FROM flowdocker/play:0.1.62

 To create a new play base image